YashwanthReddy27/MLOps_Grp_6/researchAI/k8s/readme.md

 - **Responsibility:** Synchronize DAGs, data, and logs between Composer and GitHub repo
 - **Actions:**
   - Authenticates to GCP and retrieves Composer bucket details
-  - Downloads DAGs, data, and logs from Composer storage
+  - Downloads data and logs from Composer storage
-  - Replaces old DAGs in Composer with updated repo DAGs
+  - Replaces old DAGs in Composer with updated DAGs from repo
-  - Pulls DVC data, merges new data/logs, and pushes updates
+  - Pulls DVC data, merges new data/logs, and pushes updates to DVC remote
   - Commits updated DVC metadata back to GitHub
 - **Schedule:** Runs every 6 hours